 Medium and longer term, however, the minority thesis holds.

 Respected monetary economists, Lacy Hunt of the US treasury bond fund manager Hoisington Investment Advisors and Brendan Brown founder of Macro Hedge Advisors disagree with the economic consensus.
 They believe that inflation and long term bond yields are peaking.

 The Consensus: Economists who fret about inflation and want central banks to raise rates

-Well respected economists such as Larry Summers of Harvard, President Bill Clinton’s Treasury Secretary and President Barack Obama economic advisor, contend that already high inflation will accelerate further and that interest rates should be hiked to counter it.
+Well respected economists such as Larry Summers of Harvard, President Bill Clinton’s Treasury Secretary and President Barack Obama economic advisor, were right in contending that already high inflation would accelerate further and that interest rates should be hiked to counter it.

 “There’s a witches brew of a tight labour market and loose monetary policy in the US,” Summers said.

 “I believe we are now driving above the speed limit.
 The central challenge is to achieve a gradual soft landing, and I believe that will require monetary policy substantially tighter than the Fed or the market now anticipate,” Summers opined at the American Economic Association.